 Here is another sunset point to visit in Jaipur: Fascinating Sunset Point You Absolutely Need To See In Jaipur

-There are no charges for walking up to the Nahargarh sunrise point near Rang De Basanti step-well or Baori.
+There are no charges for walking up to the Nahargarh sunrise point near Rang De Basanti step- ell or Baori.
 Charges are applicable only for the entry in the last enclosure having the palace section Madhavendra Bhawan, Nahargarh Fort wax museum, restaurant Once upon a time and Padao bar.
-Entry to this section of Nahargarh Fort is Rs 50/ for Indians and Rs 200 for foreign tourists.
+Entry to this section of Nahargarh Fort is Rs 50/per person for Indians and Rs 200 for foreign tourists.

 Do note that Nahargarh Fort is very popular among locals especially during Sundays, public holidays and the days when it rains!
 It is never a good idea to visit Nahargarh Fort during such times.

 Do not visit the overpriced Nahargarh Fort wax museum.
-It tries to replicate Madame Tussad experience but most visitors have reported it as a rip-off.
-It is not owned by the government.
+It tries to replicate Madame Tussaud experience but most visitors have reported it as a rip-off.
+It is a private venture with the space being leased out by the government.

 I have heard mixed reviews of Nahargarh Fort restaurant Once Upon A Time.
 It’s an upmarket restaurant.